How Employers Can Better Support Employees with Obesity

 The Calm Team

 If a US employer with 5,000 enrolled employees reduced workforce obesity by 25%, it could save an estimated $8.6 million annually, health plan analysts say.
 But achieving that goal is easier said than done.
-Obesity is a complex disease with several contributing factors and no silver bullet.
+Obesity is a complex disease with several contributing factors and no silver bullet, especially when employers are trying to reduce obesity in the workplace while maintaining a supportive culture.

 Obesity is common and associated with several health risks

 Today, more than 40% of employees are obese, which means they have a body mass index of 30 or higher.
-And if trends continue, by 2050 a projected 66% of adults over the age of 25 in most US states will be obese.
+And if trends continue, by 2050 a projected 66% of adults over the age of 25 in most US states will be obese, further increasing the prevalence of obesity in the workplace and its impact on workforce health and productivity.

 The potential negative impact on employee health is enormous.
 Adults with obesity are at risk for several serious health conditions, such as type 2 diabetes, stroke, asthma, heart disease, and certain cancers.
-And the stigma and myths surrounding obesity—e.g., that obesity is caused only by an unhealthy diet and lack of exercise—can fuel depression, anxiety, and low self-esteem in people struggling with obesity.
+And the stigma and myths surrounding obesity—e.g., that obesity is caused only by an unhealthy diet and lack of exercise—can fuel depression, anxiety, and low self-esteem in people struggling with obesity, particularly when they don’t feel they have inclusive support from their employer or team.

 Obesity is costly, too